mapbox/watchbot-progress-py/README.md

 ### 1. Make a list of parts

-Each *Part* is a dictionary containing information about the part of the job.
+Each *Part* is a dictionary containing information about a portion of the job.
 For example, a part could represent the URL to a file to be processed

 ```python
 parts = [